 Douglas obtained his H.B.Sc and Masters of Teaching from the University of Toronto.
 During his education he conducted independent research on teachers who use technology to promote real world connections with the curriculum.
 Beyond teaching, Douglas is a published neuroscience researcher who investigated memory through novel and innovative imaging techniques.
-He has been a performing musician for over 15 years and is excited to share the same level of enthusiasm he demonstrates on stage with the students of Claren Academy.
+He has been a performing musician for over 15 years and shares the same level of enthusiasm he demonstrates on stage with the students of Claren Academy.

 Charles Fadel is the Founder and Chairman of the Center for Curriculum Redesign, and has many affiliations including Harvard’s Graduate School of Education where he is a Visiting Practitioner exploring curriculum redesign concepts.
 He is a global education thought leader, futurist, and expert, author and inventor.
 His latest book, Four Dimensional Education – The Competencies Students Need to Succeed has been greatly influential for governments, parents, and schools.